Florida Solar Cost: Tax Credits & Rebates Guide 2023

 We recommend getting quotes from multiple solar companies and comparing prices to find the best solar company for your budget.

-Solar incentives in Florida offset the total upfront costs.
-The federal Residential Clean Energy Credit reduces the price by 30 percent and shows as a credit on your income taxes.
+Florida residents have the golden opportunity to harness the power of living in the Sunshine State while also enjoying significant financial benefits.
+Floridians have an advantage over other states with property and sales tax exemptions specifically designed for solar installations.
+In addition, the federal Residential Clean Energy Credit reduces the price by 30 percent and shows as a credit on your income taxes.
 The full credit applies to homeowners who install solar panels from the beginning of 2022 through 2032.
+By taking advantage of these Florida solar incentives, you can save thousands while investing in a sustainable future.

-The following table details solar incentives available for Florida residents.
+The following table details solar incentives in Florida.

 Program | Description |